discoposse/transcribr/README.md

-# Welcome to transcribr - A Transcription Deconstructor Zoom transcripts
+# Welcome to transcribr
+# A Transcription Deconstructor for Zoom transcripts

 This simple, and mildly sketchily code, tool cleans up a Zoom transcript for you by doing the following: